wahabAwudu/alpha-ai/README.md

 The beginning of my journey to become a great Generative AI and Prompt Engineer.

-In this project, I aspire to use some of AI tools and platforms such as..
+In this project, I aspire to use some AI tools and platforms such as...
 * [LangChain](https://python.langchain.com/docs/get_started/introduction)
 * [OpenAI](https://openai.com)
 * [Datastax AstraDB](https://www.datastax.com/)